Conversion of Temporary Contracts into Fixed Contracts in Spain

 In addition to contracting for an indefinite period after various temporary contracts, the worker will have a fixed(or permanent) condition in the company when:

-The formative contract, that of replacement and of a temporary nature, does not become indefinite following the completion of the time period and its extensions, except for when they are observed for a longer time than has already been specified or in cases of fraud.
+The formative contract, that of replacement and a temporary nature, does not become indefinite following the completion of the time period and its extensions, except for when they are observed for a longer time than has already been specified or in cases of fraud.